prettier/eslint-config-prettier/README.md

 `allowParens` option turned on by default.
 Since that config is very popular, it makes sense for eslint-config-prettier to turn this rule off.

-If you like this rule, it can be used just fine with prettier as long as the `allowParens` option is off.
+If you like this rule, it can be used just fine with Prettier as long as the `allowParens` option is off.

 Example configuration: